The Reality Store®

-Volunteering for a Reality Store is a fun way to interact with students and teach them important lessons.
-Typically, there are 2 or 3 shifts available at each event, and you may sign up for as many shifts as you like.
+Volunteering for a Reality Store® is a fun way to interact with students and teach them important lessons.
+Typically, there are two or three shifts available at each event (usually two-to-three hours in length), and you may sign up for as many shifts as you like.
 Let us know if there is a particular table you desire, such as Housing or Pets.